Major Diamond Find Brightens Market

 Two of the diamonds are the second and sixth largest ever found.

 Lau named both diamonds, which were graded by GIA, after his daughter, Josephine.
-Last year, he paid a record-breaking $32.6 million (£21.6 million) for a 9.75 ct.
+Last year, he paid a record-breaking $32.6 million for a 9.75 ct.
 Fanvy Vivid blue diamond and named it Zoe after his other daughter.

-Alrosa, the agency that mines and sells Russia’s diamonds and Rio Tinto, which owns Argyle Diamond Mine in Australia and a majority share of Diavik in Canada, have instituted provisions that allow their clients to defer purchases.
+Alrosa, the agency that mines and sells Russia’s diamonds and Rio Tinto, which owns Argyle Diamond Mine in Australia and a majority share of Diavik in Canada, have instituted provisions that allows their clients to defer purchases.

-Retail analysts are expecting jewellers to discount heavily during holiday sales, even as they predict a respectable season.
+Retail analysts are expecting jewelers to discount heavily during holiday sales, even as they predict a respectable season.
 Price cutting began early with one major department store, Macy’s, advertising 30% off on engagement rings during the holiday season.

 Russell Shor is senior industry analyst at GIA in Carlsbad.